AMC-IITBHU/ROS-Summer-Camp-22/Week 1/Task for the Week/README.md

 https://user-images.githubusercontent.com/77807055/168445262-af40cf3a-a743-4925-a659-4b7bfb2f9c8d.mp4

+#### What I want is that you launch a single launch file in the terminal, and the above simulation should start without typing any other command.
 ### The following links may help you out at some places:
 - [How to pass arguments to a ROS node](https://www.youtube.com/watch?v=acqi7tmuFS8)
 - [How to pass multiple arguments to a ROS node in launch file](https://www.codegrepper.com/code-examples/whatever/ros+launch+file+with+args)